TheSilvered/nest/docs/c_api/c_api-lib_import.md

 **Description:**

-Initialized an object declaration.
+Initialize an object declaration with a custom name.

-For the name of the object the name of the pointer is used.

 **Parameters:**